For 15 years, I Have A Dream has helped over 800 Kiwi kids transform their lives, futures, and communities.

 It started with four powerful words: “I have a dream.”
 Since 2003, I Have a Dream has put those words into action here in New Zealand, exemplifying Dr Martin Luther King Jr’s dream of equality.
-We are empowering Kiwi kids – Dreamers – to navigate their own path out of material hardship and into academic and life success.
+We are empowering Kiwi kids – Dreamers – to navigate their own path to academic and life success.

 Based on the work of the I Have a Dream Foundation, which was started in the US in 1981 and has served 18,000 youth in over 200 programmes, our evidence-based, whole-child approach focuses on providing kids with access to the resources they need to succeed, along with consistent, caring adults – Navigators – to guide and support them.

 I Have a Dream began in New Zealand in 2003 with a group of 53 children – the entire Year 4 cohort – at the Decile 1A Wesley Primary School in Mt Roskill, Auckland.
 By picking up this US model and adapting it to the New Zealand context, it was a stunning success.
 In 2012, 38% of these Dreamers achieved University Entrance, compared to 7% of their non-Dreamer peers, and 80% of Dreamers entered tertiary study, compared to 30% of their non-Dreamer peers.
-This pilot project proved that investing in the education of an entire generation has a dramatic and lasting impact on inter-generational poverty.
+This pilot project proved that the I Have a Dream philosophy and approach could be successfully used in Aotearoa to affect positive generational change.

-In 2016, we expanded to four Dream Partner schools in the Tikipunga and Otangarei communities of Whangārei, and by 2025, I Have a Dream will work with over 1,000 Kiwi kids.
+In 2016, we expanded to four Dream Partner schools in the Tikipunga and Otangarei communities of Whangārei, and by 2025, I Have a Dream will work with over 1,000 Kiwi kids in these communities.
 We know that significant social change is possible.
 Our long-term intention is to shape educational and social policy and to provide positive, effective interventions for Kiwi kids nationwide.

 53 Children already helped